Peeling Onions

 Peeling Onions is an oil painting at the Memorial Art Gallery in Rochester, NY, by American genre painter Lilly Martin Spencer in 1852.
 Spencer is recognized for her ability to convey the nuance in domestic life with contextual and narrative details.
-Though the composition of Peeling Onion is easily recognizing as portraits, the meticulous detail and the scenic moment the painter poke fun at suggest the subject operates in and against sentimental culture, which gains her popularity in 1850s.
+Though the composition of Peeling Onions is easily recognizing as portraits, the meticulous detail and the scenic moment the painter poke fun at suggest the subject operates in and against sentimental culture, which gains her popularity in 1850s.

 Description

 Peeling Onions is an oil painting on canvas, measuring 36 by 29 inches.
 It's a realistic portrayal of woman peeling onions in the dark kitchen, fulfilling daily domestic task.
 Yet from her pensive facial expression and hesitating gesture, the painting suggest a deeper sorrow of female's household labor, as well as an interrogation about her identity in mid-nineteenth century when the patriarchal ideology of "separate sphere" is dominant.

 The painting endorsed a combination of nativist sentiment and European technique derived from seventeenth-century Dutch and Flemish paintings and contemporary works by artists trained at the Dilsseldorf Academy in Germany.
 The still life in the front presents to the viewer with a sharp glimpse of naturalism, and the trompe l'oeil effect by the protruding spoon indicate painter's study of seventeenth-century Dutch art.

 Peeling Onions embodies Lilly Martin Spencer's embrace of domesticity.
 By introducing dichotomies, such as one eye with tears and the other cover by the hand holding a knife, the demure dress in contrast to the muscular forearms, she allows her work for multiple and contradictory messages.